Round Valley Settler Massacres of 1856–1859: Background

-By 1855–56 Yuki women were being kidnapped in large numbers and sold to outside men as there was a shortage of women among the miners and settlers.
+By 1855–56, Yuki women were being kidnapped in large numbers and sold to outside men as there was a shortage of women among the miners and settlers.
 Pierce Asbill, the instigator of the Asbill Massacre, stayed in the area and personally kidnapped at least 35 Yuki women over the next year.
 Indian Agent Simon Storms reported upon arriving in 1856 that the Yuki people feared white men due to the kidnapping of women and children and in 1857 Indian Agent Vincent Geiger stated that in Round Valley: "the Indians...have very few children—most of them doubtless having been stolen and sold."
 By 1860, settler William Frazier reported that there were no longer any children among the Indians they encountered and blamed kidnapping by outsiders as the cause.
 Historians Sherburne Cooke and Benjamin Madley suggest that these abductions were one of several instigators of violent conflict in the valley.
 William Brewer, a member of the California Geological Survey in the early 1860s, directly blamed child-stealing of Indian children for the rise in Indian/settler conflict and the atrocities that followed.

 A second instigator of conflict was competition for resources.
 The new settlers killed deer in large numbers and cut off Yuki access to fields where they had gathered plants and hunted small game.
 This threatened the Yuki with starvation, and at times Yuki men killed and ate grazing cattle to survive.
 Many cattle and horses also wandered off and died of natural causes, but these deaths were also blamed on the Indians and used to build animosity towards them.
-U.S. Army Lieutenant Edward Dillon implicated California Superintendent of Indian Affairs Thomas Henley, current ranch owner and former California Supreme Court Judge Serranus Clinton Hastings, and Hastings's ranch manager H.L.
+U.S. Army Lieutenant Edward Dillon implicated California Superintendent of Indian Affairs Thomas J. Henley, current ranch owner and former California Supreme Court Judge Serranus Clinton Hastings, and Hastings's ranch manager H.L.
 Hall in a plot to build hatred towards the Indians by holding town-hall style public gatherings where settlers aired their grievances against them, real or imagined.
-In this manner they created community buy-in to their campaign of atrocities which drove the he Indians off the land and allowed them to have the valley to themselves.
+In this manner they created community buy-in to their campaign of atrocities which drove the Indians off the land and allowed them to have the valley to themselves.